Who is the first-ever Bible Heroes world champion?

 Not only Ian but also his father was thankful for this brilliant initiative.
-Thus, he would like to commend the creators.
+He would like to commend the creators.

-At the same time, his father saw the game’s evangelistic potential.
+At the same time, his father saw the evangelistic potential of the game.

-He noted, “This reveals to us that there are people we still need to reach through this medium.”
-Indeed, it is a way we can “cater to their needs and introduce Jesus.”
+“This reveals to us that there are people we still need to reach through this medium.”
+Indeed, it is a way we can “cater to their needs and introduce Jesus,” his father commented.

 What Does Ian Like About the Game?